-For some years, we have been working through our Climate Program to improve resource and energy efficiency, one objective being to reduce greenhouse gas emissions during production operations.
-We also offer market solutions aimed at protecting the climate and adapting to climate change.
+As a responsible company, Bayer is actively committed to climate protection.
+For some years, we have been working through our climate program both to improve resource and energy efficiency and to find market solutions for protecting the climate and adapting to climate change.